botman/docs/middleware.md

 <a id="lifecycle"></a>
 ## Lifecycle

-This charts shows you the lifecycle of the incoming chatbot requests and each steps they go through.
+This chart shows you the lifecycle of the incoming chatbot requests and each steps they go through:

 <div class="columns">
 	<div class="column is-8">